-IROB1701 Industrial Relations 1A S1 or S2 L2 T1.5
+IROB1701 Industrial Relations 1A

+Staff Contact: Dr B. Ellem S1 or S2 L2 T1.5
-Prerequisite: HSC minimum

-mark required

-Contemporary English 60

-2 unit English (General) or 60

-2 unit English or 53

-3 unit English 1
+Prerequisite: HSC minimum mark required - Contemporary English 60, or 2 unit English (General) 60, or 2 unit English 53, or 3 unit English 1

-Multi-disciplinary introduction to a range of important concepts and issues in Industrial relations.
+Multi-disciplinary introduction to a range of important concepts and issues in industrial relations.
 Political, social, economic, legal, historical and psychological aspects of the evolution and operation of modern employer/employee relations with material drawn from both Australian and overseas experience.
-The nature and implications of: strikes, lockouts and other forms of industrial conflict and alienation; the structure and policies of State and Federal trade unions, the State labor councils and such peak organisations as the Australian Council of Trade Unions; the employer industrial relations function and the structure and policies of employer associations; processes of work rule determination, such as collective bargaining, mediation, conciliation and compulsory arbitration; labour movements; and the role of the various arbitration tribunals and government instrumentalities with respect to industrial relations.
+The nature and implications of: strikes, lockouts and other forms of industrial conflict and alienation; the structure and policies of State and Federal trade unions, the State labor councils and such peak organizations as the Australian Council of Trade Unions; the employer industrial relations function and the structure and policies of employer associations; processes of work rule determination, such as collective bargaining, mediation, conciliation and compulsory arbitration; labour movements; and the role of the various arbitration tribunals and government instrumentalities with respect to industrial relations.